brian-p28/website/README.md

-This will be my personal website repo
+This will be my personal website repo.

-I will include other projects in here and use it as a portfolio
+I will include other projects in here and use it as a portfolio.